 It is important before any type of cancer to offer the patient the possibility of preserving her fertility by vitrifying her eggs in case she wants to be a mother in the future, although in the case of uterine cancer it is possible that the woman cannot carry a child.

-There is a great rejection of treatment by surgery because of the desire to be a mother, but conservative treatments present the risk of incompletely treating the cancer.
+There is a great rejection of treatment by surgery because of the desire to have children, but conservative treatments present the risk of incompletely treating the cancer.

 The different sections of this article have been assembled into the following table of contents.